 Think over the big picture and manual Testing

 Is that enough?
 No, it’s not.
 What if the email id never existed?
-What if some fake person if trying to access your application with a valid email?
-What if a fake user, is trying to change password of a valid user and trying to hijack his account?
+What if some fake person is trying to access your application with a valid email?
+What if a fake user, is trying to change the password of a valid user and trying to hijack his account?
 This way, your application will stand in a faulty and you would run into an issue.
 So it’s very important to think over the big picture whenever you are working on a feature.
-If you are confused what action needs to be taken (you have multiple solutions to address the issue), go back to the application owner and ask him along with providing the solution list.
-Let him select which one he would like to incorporate. & once you incorporate all the changes/logics, do a testing from your end.
+If you are confused about what action needs to be taken (you have multiple solutions to address the issue), go back to the application owner and ask him along with providing the solution list.
+Let him select which one he would like to incorporate. & once you incorporate all the changes/logics, do testing from your end.
 Be the user, who is using the feature.
 Try to break it.

 Source code management tool

 Think of a scenario where you are working with 5 more developers and each one of you is working on some feature.
 Some may be working on the same feature.
 Everyone kept their changes on their desktop/laptop.
 And then there comes the time when you need to give the final application to the owner.
 Of course, you won’t give each solution each developer worked on.

 You need to consolidate everything, check the application is working as expected, and then give it to the owner.
 But then you see, some developers applied a logic which is breaking feature of some other developer.
 Or the laptop/desktop of one of the developers crashed.
 In short, everything got messed up.
 On other hand, think of a scenario where each developer is up to date with a common application having all the changes made by other developers.
 Won’t that be like a cake walk when you have to submit the application to the owner?
 Because you know, the application is working as expected without breaking anything.

 This is where the Source control management tool comes into the picture.
 You can have a single place from where each developer is pulling the updated code and by end of the day, push their changes.
 Git is one of the majorly used.
 You can visit,